mantidproject/mantid/docs/source/techniques/SANS-Toml-v1.rst

 - *[gravity]* and *gravity.enabled* were merged into *instrument.configuration.gravity_enabled*
 - *detector.configuration.selected_detector* is now mandatory
 - *detector.configuration.selected_detector* accepts *front* and *rear* instead of *HAB* and *LAB* respectively.
+- *detector.configuration.all_centre* has been added to set the front and rear centre at the same time.

 Conversion From Legacy User Files
 =================================